Postpartum Rage and Art Therapy: What Moms Need to Know

 Take note of how it feels to get your emotions out of your body and into an expression using the art materials.

-Art prompt 2: My anger is like a _____.
+Art Prompt 2: My anger is like a _____.

 Name the emotion associated with your postpartum rage (ie. rage, anger, overwhelm).